alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 ### 3. Write verification code

 Some telemetry data(like span) will be produced if the business code you've written is matched to the rule.
-For example, there should be two spans in `test_executing_commands.go`, one represents for the `set` redis operation and the other represents for the `get` redis operation.
+For example, there should be two spans produced by `test_executing_commands.go`, one represents for the `set` redis operation and the other represents for the `get` redis operation.
 You should use the `verifier` to verify the correctness:

 ```go